thofisch/doc-api/docs/representations.md

     502 Bad Gateway
     503 Service Unavailable
     504 Gateway Timeout

     Even though they might not be documented - they may very much occur in production, so clients should be prepared for unexpected response codes, and in case of doubt handle them like they would handle the corresponding x00 code.
 Adding new response codes (specially error responses) should be considered a compatible API evolution.

     Functional errors on the other hand, that convey domain-specific semantics, must be documented and are strongly encouraged to be expressed with Problem types.

-### HTML Representations

-- **DO** provide HTML representations, for resources that are expected to be consumed by end users.
-- **CONSIDER**  using microformats or RDFx to annotate data within the markup.
-- **AVOID** avoid designing HTML representations for machine clients.

 ### HTTP Status Codes

     # Use HTTP Status Codes

-    One of the most commonly misused HTTP Status Codes is 200 – ok or the request was successful.

      Surprisingly, you'll find that a lot of APIs use 200 when creating an object (status code 201), or even when the response fails: